14all-agency/shopify-llms-txt-directory/https-nessypopart-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0722/9056/6296/files/nessyart-superheroes-captain-bulldog-comic-framed-canvas-75x75cm.jpg?v=1755493293
     Price: $895.00 AUD
-- [SUPERHERO - Dr Airedale](https://nessypopart.com/products/superhero-dr-airedale-le): Reality is overrated.
+- [SUPERHERO - Dr Airedale (Limited Edition)](https://nessypopart.com/products/superhero-dr-airedale-le): Reality is overrated.
 Dr Airedale bends time, space, and snack schedules with a flick of his paw and a furrowed brow.
 Cloaked in cosmic charm and armed with a stare that sees through dimensions (and closed pantry doors), this wise-cracking wizard pup brings a touch of magic to the Superheroes Series.
 This limited edition giclée on canvas captures the Airedale in full sorcerer mode—mystical, majestic, and mildly judgmental.
 Whether he’s guarding your sanctum or meditating on the meaning of mealtime, Dr Airedale reminds us that the universe is best explored with a loyal companion by your side.
 Sizes: 40×40 cm or 75×75 cm Finish: Framed or Rolled Edition: Limited to 100
-  Updated: 2025-09-17T04:11:06Z
+  Updated: 2025-10-24T19:29:02Z
   Vendor: Nessy Pop Art
   Product Type:
   Availability: Available